yursds/First-Setup-Apps/README.md

    ```

 ## Additional Recommended Apps
-For more fast first setup the following packages are not included in the installation list.
 For a faster first setup, the following packages are not included in the installation list.

 For LaTeX users, the recommended applications are the following: